garywill/tabs-at-bottom/README.md

 # tabs-at-bottom

-Firefox tab bar at bottom of window. userChrome JS script.
+Firefox tab bar at bottom of window

+Firefox userChrome JS script

-Tested on firefox 68.
+Tested on firefox 78.

 > Notice: do not load this code by tab bar itself, or firefox will infinite loop.